-Arrival and dismissal time is a busy time at our school.
-To ensure that every student has a safe experience of these busy times, please adhere to the following: erience during Arrival Students who are eating breakfast may enter the building through the main doors at 7:40am.
-Students who are not eating breakfast may enter the building through doors 1, 2, or 3 at 7:50am.
-Plan to drop your student(s) off at 7:50am if they're not eating breakfast.
-Morning supervision begins at 7:50am.
-Students are expected to be in their classroom before the 8:05am If you would like to walk your students to the front door of the school you may park your vehicle in the large parking lot, at the front of the school.
-Use the crosswalks in front of Door#3 or Door #1 to cross t street to get to the main building.
-Students are watching a and modeling their behavior.
+- Students who are eating breakfast may enter the building through the main doors at 7:40am. - Students who are not eating breakfast may enter the building through doors 1, 2, or 3 at 7:50am. - Plan to drop your student(s) off at 7:50am if they're not eating breakfast.
+Morning supervision begins at 7:50am. - Students are expected to be in their classroom before the 8:05am hell - If you would like to walk your students to the front door of the school you may park your vehicle in the large parking lot, at the front of the school. - Use the crosswalks in front of Door#3 or Door #1 to cross the street to get to the main building.
+Students are watching adults and modeling their behavior.
 Thank you for setting a good example of using the crosswalks.
-Dismissal Traffic flow is ONE WAY during ARRIVAL (7:50am-8:10am) The dismissal bell rings at 3:20pm & DISMISSAL (3:20pm-3:40pm) times.
-Wildcat Way (5th Grade)-Exits out exterior door #1 Pride Parkway (3rd Grade)-Exits out exterior door #2 Adventure Avenue (4th Grade)-Exits out exterior door #3 room teachers will walk students outside to meet up with responsible adult.
-Students will let their teacher know when have located their adult.
-Teachers will ensure that they see a onsible adult before allowing student to leave.